How to Repot a Cactus Plant (An Easy Step-by-Step Guide)

 How To Know When to Repot a Cactus?

-Most cactus plants will only need to be repotted every two to five years.
+Most cacti will only need repotting every two to five years.

-However, there are a few things you can look for to help determine when your cactus needs a new pot.
+However, there are a few signs to look for that indicate it may be time to transplant your cactus into a larger pot.

-If you see any of the following, it’s time to repot your cactus:
+If you observe any of the following, it’s time to repot your cactus:

 When a cactus plant is root-bound, the roots have nowhere to grow and begin to crowd the bottom of the pot.